Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Hardware Experiments

 \subsection{Experimental Setup}

 The hardware experiments demonstrate the real-time performance of our DR-ACBF DOA and are based on a Bitcraze Crazyflie 2.1 UAV equipped with a flow deck sensor\footnote {\url{https://www.bitcraze.io/}} and an onboard fly unit.
-Contrary to the simulation study with long flight distances, hardware experiments were limited by our OptiTrack motion capture perception area of about 2\,m$\times$~3\,m.
-OptiTrack provides position data of the UAV and the obstacles at 120\,Hz, which are tracked by the GNN-based SAFE-IMM obstacle tracker.

-We have taken various Crazyflie limitations, including size, actuation bounds (acceleration, braking, and maneuvers), system latency, and clearance requirements, into consideration for our setup.
+Contrary to the simulation study with long flight distances, hardware experiments were limited by our OptiTrack system's perception area of about 2\,m$\times$~3\,m (\url{https://youtu.be/CpgcSYkyNRk}).
+OptiTrack samples the UAV's and obstacles' position at 120\,Hz, which are tracked by the GNN-based SAFE-IMM.
+We considered key Crazyflie limitations for our setup: size, actuation bounds (acceleration, braking, maneuvers), system latency, and clearance requirements.
 We have adopted a similar metric for evaluation as used for our simulation study, and additionally measure the avoid time $t_{a}$ and the detection time $t_{d}$.
 The avoid time is the duration from the start of the avoid action to the end of hovering.
 The detection time is the duration from the first detection of the obstacle until the avoidance command is issued.

-We use a Linux-based, CPU-only laptop as the base station, which was configured to capture both the obstacles and the UAV from OptiTrack.
-The position data was integrated into MATLAB via a Python bridge on the base station.
-Communication between the base station and UAV was established via the Crazyflie MATLAB-Python API at 100\,Hz using full-state setpoints (position, velocity, acceleration, and attitude).
-The hardware setup uses the same DR-ACBF configuration as for the simulation study (see Section~\ref{subsec:simsetup}), except for $\|a_e\|_\infty \le 0.8\,\mathrm{m/s^2}$, $R_{\mathrm{uav}}=0.10$\,m and $R_{\mathrm{obs}}=0.10$\,m.
-Furthermore, $d_{cl}$ is set to $0.05$\,m and $t_{hd}$ to 0.2\,s with the braking configuration: time to stop $t_{\mathrm{s}}$ within 0.7\,s and braking intensity $k_{\mathrm{s}}=0.2$.
+A Linux-based CPU-only base station is used to acquire data from OptiTrack, integrate it into MATLAB via a Python bridge, and communicate with the UAV via the Crazyflie MATLAB-Python API at 100\,Hz using full-state setpoints (position, velocity, acceleration, and attitude).
+The hardware setup uses the identical DR-ACBF configuration as in the simulation study (see Section~\ref{subsec:simsetup}), except for $\|a_e\|_\infty \le 0.8\,\mathrm{m/s^2}$, $R_{\mathrm{uav}}=0.10$\,m and $R_{\mathrm{obs}}=0.10$\,m.
+Furthermore, $d_{cl}$ is set to $0.05$\,m and $t_{hd}$ to 0.2\,s with the braking configuration: time to stop $t_{\mathrm{s}}$ $\leq$ 0.7\,s and braking intensity $k_{\mathrm{s}}=0.2$.